revilowaldow/BITC/Sessions/2026/01 25 - Session 59.md

 6 individuals on roof
 	4 Steelmonger celeres
-	1 person in robes, not aepoptosian, maybe magus
+	1 person in robes, not aepoptosian, Blood Magus
 	1 Piggy with a balistae

 "Right on cue"